nhsconnect/gpconnect/pages/foundations/foundations.md

 summary: "All about the common foundation capabilities."
 ---

-{% include todo.html content="This capability pack is published as a **work in progress** version and as such is subject to change.
-It has been published to show the direction of travel and to serve as a discussion document for parties involved with the implementation and consumption of GP Connect FHIR&reg; based APIs." %}

 ## Purpose ##

 The Foundations capability covers the basic API requirements and prerequisites needed to use the GP Connect APIs.